Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 represents the _minimum_ interval from which a _single_ entity can experience reality.
 Due to entropy, two observers can only
 _roughly_ record the same dimension at the same impulse of time.
-In fact, their awareness of _**relative time**_ is what allows consciousness in the present _moment._  Indirectly, this also implies entities can _experience_ time at different rates of observance - psychologically considered a _flow state._.
-To understand the concept of temporal observance, please check out the initial enigmas!
+In fact, their awareness of _**relative time**_ is what allows consciousness in the present _moment._  Indirectly, this also implies entities can _experience_ time at different rates of observance - psychologically referred to as _flow states._ To understand the concept of temporal observance, please check out the initial enigmas!
 They show how to use an impulse engine to drive neural execution, and then how to calculate using a dimensional nexus.